Going to the trade show: preparing a booth briefing

 The appearance of the trade show booth should perfectly match the identity and branding of the organization.
 This point is not only about the visual aspect, but also the overall atmosphere and experience that the booth should convey.
 You can also use examples from our portfolio for this purpose, to create an atmosphere.

-When developing an initial stand concept, we take into account elements such as use of color, materials, layout and corporate identity.
-If it is available, we would also like to receive a Brandmanual, from which we can adopt the established house style elements such as color, logo use and fonts.
+When developing an initial booth concept, we consider elements such as color use, materials, layout and house style.
+If available, we would also like to receive a Brandmanual, from which we can adopt the established house style elements such as color, logo use and fonts.

 5. Facilities and furnishings